Seigenkousya/Kinakochan/README.md

 # Language specifications
 Kinakochan is a multibyte programming language.
+It have eight tokens like brainfuck.

 |Kinakochan|brainfuck|C language|
 |-------|-------|-------|